-3rd Black American Film Festival
+3rd Annual Black American Film Festival

 Sankofa Stories: You’ve got to know where you’ve been to know where you’re going.